Clauric/Fishers-Iris-Dataset-Review/README.md

 * Source of Iris data set: https://raw.githubusercontent.com/jbrownlee/Datasets/master/iris.csv

 All the codes in this repository have been tested using <a href="https://cmder.net/">Cmder</a>, with the <a href="https://www.anaconda.com/">Anaconda</a> being the default Python platform.

+[1]: All data in tables was returned in the Cmder command interface, and was translated into tables using the GitHub markup to produce the tables.

 # Bibliography

 * Aggarwal, E., 2017.
 Pandas Python Tutorial - Learn by Examples.
 [Online]